-We believe that the LAMP-Vax platform offers several differentiated advantages to other approaches.
+We believe that the investigational UNITE platform has the potential to offer several differentiated advantages to other approaches.
 We feel that we may have one of the only ways of directly trafficking antigens into the MHC-II compartment for direct, antigen specific activation of CD4+ T cells.

 Reversing the “net allergic charge” and changing an IgE / Th2 allergic response into an IgG / Th1 response